zerolend/zerolend-one/docs/core/interfaces/IIncentivesController.md

 # Solidity API

-## IAaveIncentivesController
+## IIncentivesController

-Defines the basic interface for an Aave Incentives Controller.
+Defines the basic interface for an Incentives Controller.

 _It only contains one single function, needed as a hook on aToken and debtToken transfers._